knifeater/themarketplace/README.md

 It supports a single main landing page and multiple independent client websites, all deployed automatically via Netlify.

-This document is intended for new hires or contractors who need to understand how the repository works and how to contribute safely.
+This document is intended for individuals who need to understand how the repository works and how to contribute safely.
 ---------------------------------------------------------------------------
 REPOSITORY OVERVIEW